mlr-org/mlrCPO/README.md

 ## Installation

-As long as `mlrCPO` is not on CRAN yet, installation is from the GitHub repo:
+Install `mlrCPO` from CRAN, or use the more recent GitHub version:

 ```R
 devtools::install_github("mlr-org/mlrCPO")